xiaoyvr/yam/README.md

 yam
 ===

-yet another make for .net
+Yet another make for .net.
+A patch for MSBuild.